See also: online text of CM Villiers-Stuart Gardens of the great Mughals, Evolution of the charbagh four square garden 500BC to 1600AD .

 Some of the influences on Mughal Gardens may derive from the Hindu and Buddhist civilizations of India.
 Others reached India with the conquerors, who followed earlier Islamic invaders (Arab, Seljuk, Persian, Afgan etc).
 A Turkic language was spoken in Mongolia and the people were skilled horsemen.
 Their empire functioned as a bridge between West and East enabling the exchange of ideas and technology between Europe and China.
 The Mongol conquest of Persia led to their adoption of Persian culture, including its religion, art, architecture, script and language.
 The gardens of the Islamic world drew upon Persian and Christian sources, which themselves drew from the ancient civilisations of Egypt and Mesopotamia.
 The situation is further complicated by the fact that hardly anything survives of the old garden culture in this vast region.
 Though written without the innumerable qualifications proper to the circumstances, what follows is a hypothesis which attempts to set Mughal gardens in a broad West Asian context.

 Though little is known about India’s pre-Islamic gardens, a love of flowers and forests runs deep in Hindu literature.
-Marie-Luise Gothein, in Indische Garten, saw Hindu influence as significant but since the 1970s Mughal gardens have been ‘increasingly viewed as a branch of Islamic garden history’ [James L Wescoat ‘Mughal gardens but Mughal gardens: the re-emergence of comparative possibilities and the wavering of practical concern’ p.
+Marie-Luise Gothein, in Indische Garten (see eBook) saw Hindu influence as significant but since the 1970s Mughal gardens have been ‘increasingly viewed as a branch of Islamic garden history’ [James L Wescoat ‘Mughal gardens but Mughal gardens: the re-emergence of comparative possibilities and the wavering of practical concern’ p.
 126 in Perspectives on Garden Histories (edited Michel Conan) Dumbarton Oaks Research Library and Collection 1999.
 One reason for the lack of physical evidence of old Indian gardens is that Hindu palaces were built in timber and have disappeared.
-The Mughals built mainly in stone and left examples of four kinds of enclosed outdoor space: encampment gardens, palace gardens, mosque courts and tomb gardens.
+The Mughals built mainly in stone and left examples of four kinds of enclosed outdoor space: Encampment Gardens Palace Gardens Tomb Gardens Mughal Planting Design.

 The Taj Mahal in Agra has the most famous and most magnificent of Mughal gardens